 His mask is beginning to hurt as it’s pressed against his face, and he flips himself onto his back with a sigh.
 After a minute he feels a bit more grounded, but he still can’t think of what had happened without intense discomfort.
 He groans in frustration, removing his face mask and pressing his palms to his eyes.
 It’s like there’s a part of his brain that’s broken, a memory scooped out to leave a raw wound that he keeps brushing up against.

 The spinarak had hit Charmander with something, and Red, standing behind him, had been evidently hit much harder.
-It can only be a psychic attack of some kind, but spinarak’s mental attacks are supposed to be weak, only capable of minor manipulations of emotion that are usually classified as ghost attacks…
+It can only be a mental attack of some kind, but spinaraks aren’t usually capable of more than minor emotional manipulation, the type usually classified as Ghost attacks…

 But I’m not a psychic.
 He underwent the tests last year.
 They aren’t 100% accurate, a lot of psychics’ powers only manifest when they encounter others, but he tried all the practice techniques he could find just in case he was one of the rare few.
 What kid doesn’t dream of having special powers?

 But now the thought of enduring things like… that… again makes Red reconsider the various advantages of even mild psychic abilities.

 His thoughts are interrupted by his phone ringing, and he suddenly realizes he’s been holding still for awhile.
 Had he dropped behind the others’ positions?
 He takes his phone out and sees that Blue’s calling him.

 “Red!
 Chasing a caterpie right at you!
 Cut it off!”
 Blue sounds like he’s running.